edytawrobel/CV/README.md

 #### University of Portsmouth (Sep 2012 to Sep 2013)

 - Translation and Technical Communication
-- Except for the linguistic skills, the most important skill I took from the course was the use of modern technology in the translation industry.
+- Except for the linguistic skills, I developed the appreciation towards modern technology in the translation industry.

 #### Any other qualifications